janklab/MlxShake/doc/apiref-md/thing/+janklab/+mlxshake/+internal/+logger/+internal/Dispstr.md

 DISP Display array.
   DISP(X) displays array X without printing the array name or additional description information such as the size and class name.
-  In all other ways it is the same as leaving the semicolon off an expression except that nothing is shown for empty arrays.
+  In all other ways it's the same as leaving the semicolon off an expression except that nothing is shown for empty arrays.

   If X is a string or character array, the text is displayed.

-  See also formattedDisplayText, sprintf, num2str, format, details.
+  See also FPRINTF, SPRINTF, INT2STR, NUM2STR, RATS, FORMAT, DETAILS.

 ```